rohithegde/rohithegde.github.com/_posts/2020-11-01-ai-100-engineer-certification-preparation.md

 - **However here it got a bit stressful** :weary:
   - The software stopped working after it couldn't stop some background app.
 It had me waiting for some response...but to no avail.
   - The supervisor mentioned some tech issue on the Mac version of the software and gave me a voucher to give the exam some other time in the future.
   - Scheduling the exam a 2nd time after 5 days didnt help.
-This time the app got stuck at 'Loading'...and no amount of hitting the 'rety' button helped.
+This time the app got stuck at 'Loading'...and no amount of hitting the 'retry' button helped.
 Got another voucher again and rescheduled the exam after 3 days again.

 ## The AI-100 exam